 IRS Announces Penalty and Tax Free Path to Renouncing US Citizenship For Accidental Americans

-Following the recent revelations that hundreds of thousands of Accidental Americans around the world face having their bank accounts closed at the end of 2019, the IRS has announced a penalty and tax free path that will allow many of these individuals to renounce their US citizenship without paying any penalties, and so keep their bank and investment accounts open.
+Following the recent revelation that hundreds of thousands of Accidental Americans around the world face having their bank accounts closed at the end of 2019, the IRS has announced a penalty- and tax- free path that will allow many of these individuals to renounce their US citizenship without paying any penalties, and so keep their bank and investment accounts open.

 Because the US has a citizenship-based taxation system, all American citizens, including people with the right to US citizenship, are required to file US taxes every year, reporting their worldwide income, wherever in the world they live.
 This includes US expats as well as Accidental Americans.

-The 2010 Foreign Account Tax Compliance Act (FATCA) requires all foreign banks to report their US citizen account holders’ details directly to the IRS, including their name, address, account number, US social security or ITIN (Individual Taxpayer Identification Number), and account balance.
+The 2010 Foreign Account Tax Compliance Act (FATCA) requires all foreign banks to report their US citizen account holders’ details directly to the IRS, including their name, address, account number, US social security (SSN) or Individual Taxpayer Identification Number (ITIN), and account balance.
 Foreign banks that don’t provide this information have to pay a steep tax when they trade in US markets.

-Because Accidental Americans often don’t have a US SSN or ITIN though, the IRS introduced a temporary exception allowing them to just provide their clients’ date of birth, however the exception expires at the end of this year.
-At this time, all foreign banks with Accidental American clients who don’t have a SSN or ITIN will have to choose between either having to paying the FATCA tax, or closing their Accidental Americans’ accounts.
+Because Accidental Americans often don’t have a US SSN or ITIN though, the IRS has introduced a temporary exception allowing foreign banks to provide only their clients’ date of birth, however the exception expires at the end of this year.
+At this time, all foreign banks with Accidental American clients who don’t have a SSN or ITIN will have to choose between either paying the FATCA tax, or closing their Accidental Americans’ accounts.